-- Preheat the oven to 350 degree F. temperature.
-Spray a 9 x 13 casserole dish with nonstick cooking spray and set aside.
+- ) Preheat the oven to 350 degrees F. Spray a 9 x 13 casserole dish with nonstick spray and set aside.

-- Remove the cookies from the container and cut each one into 4 pieces.
-Place all the pieces in the prepared breakfast casseroles dish.
+- Remove the biscuits from the container and cut each one into 4 pieces.
+Place all the pieces in the prepared casserole dish.

-- Combine the white sugar, ⅓ cup orange juice, 1 tablespoon of orange rind, and ½ cup butter in a small saucepan over medium heat.
+- Combine the white sugar, ⅓ cup orange juice, 1 tablespoon of orange zest, and ½ cup butter in a small saucepan over medium heat.
 Whisk constantly until all the ingredients are well combined.
-Pour over the prepared cookies.
+Pour over the prepared biscuits.

-- Bake for 12-15 minutes or until golden brown on the tops and edges.
+- Bake for 12-15 minutes or until lightly browned on the tops and edges.

-- Meanwhile, combine the powdered sugar, ¼ cup butter, cream cheese, vanilla, and ¼ cup juice in another bowl.
+- Meanwhile combine the powdered sugar, ¼ cup butter, cream cheese, vanilla, and ¼ cup orange juice in another bowl.
 Beat until well combined and smooth.

-- Pour over the baked orange rolls and optionally garnish with the 2-3 teaspoons of orange peel.
+- Pour over the baked orange rolls and optionally garnish with the 2-3 teaspoons of orange zest.